South Sound Speedway: History

+Geography

+South Sound Speedway is located west of Tenino, Washington on Old Highway 99.
+The track is listed under a Rochester address.

 Racetrack and site

 The oval track is 0.375 mi in length and the course is in a Figure 8 configuration.
+The track was repaved and the backstretch wall was moved back before the start of the 2001 season.
+Track times were noticed to immediately fall, placing the lap record of 14.28 seconds at 94.537 mph, set by Dan Press of Vader, in jeopardy.

 The track is mentioned in a 2003 report to accommodate 4,000 people.
 A wall on the front stretch of the track was raised by one foot before the 2007 season as a safety measure for spectators.

 Events

 South Sound Speedway hosts several racing divisions including late model, street stock, Legends, NW baby grand, NW Vintage Modified, and asphalt sprint cars.
-In the past it hosted the NASCAR Winston West Series and currently hosts the Northwest Super Late Model Series once or twice a season.
+In the past it hosted the NASCAR Winston West Series and has hosted the Northwest Super Late Model Series once or twice a season.

-A signature event at the track was the Miller 200, an annual late model super stock race held in the 1990s and 2000s.
+A signature event at the track was the Miller 200, an annual late model super stock race.
+The first Miller 200 was held in 1995 and lasted into the early 2010s.
+Another competition, under the NASCAR Northwest and Raybestos Brakes Northwest series, was the Pepsi 125 held in the early 2000s.

+Lower-level, street car races, which included Bumblebees, were introduced by the mid-2000s to help increase attendance.
+Also introduced during the late 2000s was the Dennis Smitham Memorial 100, a street stock car race showcased annually during Labor Day weekend.
+Held in honor of Smitham, the first race was held a week after his death in 2007.

 Drivers

 Notable drivers, such as Greg Biffle, have raced at South Sound Speedway.
-Other drivers of note from the NASCAR K&N Pro Series are Rick Carelli, Ron Eaton, Ron Hornaday Jr., Robert Sprague, Dirk Stephens, Angela Cope, and Amber Cope.
+Other drivers of note from the NASCAR K&N Pro Series are Rick Carelli, Ron Eaton, Ron Hornaday Jr., Robert Sprague, Dirk Stephens, and sisters Angela and Amber Cope.
+The Cope sisters began their careers by training at South Sound Speedway as teenagers.